CapitaLand and Ascendas-Singbridge in S$11-billion deal to create Asia’s largest diversified real estate group

 4. How will the cash portion of the consideration be funded?

-5. What has been done to ensure the interests of CapitaLand’s independent shareholders?
+7. What has been done to ensure the interests of CapitaLand’s non-interested shareholders?

-An Independent Financial Advisor (“IFA”) to CapitaLand’s independent directors will be appointed.
-The IFA report will be released together with the shareholders’ circular ahead of the EGM.
+An Independent Financial Advisor (“IFA”) to CapitaLand’s independent directors, Rothschild & Co, is appointed.
+The IFA report is attached to the Appendix I of the Shareholder’s Circular.

 The proposed transaction is subject to approval by a majority of independent shareholders in the EGM.
-Temasek and its associates and/or concert parties (as applicable) would not be able to vote on the resolutions at the EGM.
+Temasek and its associates and/or concert parties (as applicable) would not be able to vote on the resolutions at the EGM.ading diversified real estate companies in Asia.

 Yes, approval of the proposed transaction will be sought from the independent shareholders of CapitaLand.